Jilani7/NewZealand-Trade-Analysis/README.md

 # Trade-Analysis

-Data Analysis of 6 years trade data
+Data Analysis of 6 years trade data and finding out how covid-19 has effected the trade of NZ